 Debugging an application comes with an inevitable cost.
 While we may know this, it’s not always obvious what this might be.
-IntelliJ IDEA 2017.3 comes with a way to visualise this cost.
+IntelliJ IDEA 2017.3 comes with a way to visualize this cost.
 There’s now a new tab, Overhead, which gives a view of the cost of debugging.
 If you don’t see this in the Debugger Tool Window, you may need to click the “Restore Overhead View” button:

 As you can see, this window shows how much time was spent stepping over code, or rendering values with custom Type Renderers in watches and variables.
-Seeing this overhead may help you to understand the difference in behaviour between running and debugging your application, and will help you to reduce unnecessary performance costs when debugging.
+Seeing this overhead may help you to understand the difference in behavior between running and debugging your application, and will help you reduce unnecessary performance costs when debugging.

 On-Demand Data Renderers